iuriaranda/boat-assistant-config/README.md

 This repository contains the configuration and software for the automation setup aboard my sailboat.
 The whole setup is based on [Home Assistant](https://www.home-assistant.io/) running on a Raspberry Pi 4B.

+This project is still experimental and a work in progress.

 ## Goals

 The goals of this project are: